-Professor Sarah Moss to take up the role of Assistant Professor of Creative Writing at UCD's School of English, Drama and Film.
+Professor Sarah Moss joins UCD's School of English, Drama and Film as Assistant Professor of Creative Writing.
 Learn More.

 New College Research StrategyThe UCD College of Arts and Humanities Research Strategy 2020-2024 brings together and supports the combined research excellence from across the College’s Schools, Institutes, Centres and subject disciplines.
 The strategy provides a coherent and enabling framework for the development of interdisciplinary expertise.

 Dr Conor Lucey wins Architectural History AwardThe Alice Davis Hitchcock Medallion, has been awarded to Conor Lucey, Assistant Professor in the School of Art History and Cultural Policy at UCD, for his book Building Reputations: Architecture and the Artisan, 1750–1830.

 Emilie Pine wins UCD Research 2019 Impact CompetitionAssociate Professor Emilie Pine from UCD School of English, Drama and Film was announced overall winner of the 2019 Research Impact Case Study Competition.
 Her case study, ‘Communicating the legacy of child abuse and helping victims heal’, showcased research combining humanities-led inquiry and digital technologies to produce new knowledge of the scale and complexity of institutional abuse

 First Ever UCD Arts and Humanities Alumni Advisory GroupThe College of Arts and Humanities is delighted to announce the formation of its first-ever Alumni Advisory Group.
 It was an honour to bring together such talented leaders from different industries at the inaugural meeting in the UCD University Club.